fscbr/sdc_course/CarND-LaneLines-P1/README.md

 `cv2.imwrite()` to output images to file
 `cv2.bitwise_and()` to apply a mask to an image

-**Check out the OpenCV documentation to learn about these and discover even more awesome functionality!**

-Below are some helper functions to help get you started.
-They should look familiar from the lesson!
+Below are some helper functions I needed to get started.

 ```python